|Teaching Mode||Part-Time. See Additional Teaching Mode Information for more info.|

 - Carers of persons with dementia.

-Applicants must provide evidence of current registration with the relevant professional regulatory body (for example, the Irish Medical Council, the Nursing and Midwifery Board of Ireland (active registration) and the Pharmaceutical Society of Ireland).
+Applicants must provide evidence of current registration with the relevant professional regulatory body (for example, the Irish Medical Council, the Nursing and Midwifery Board of Ireland (active registration).
 Applicants not registered with one of the above professional bodies must provide evidence of a level 8 qualification in a relevant health care discipline.

 Candidates whose first language is not English must have a minimum of IELTS 6.5 with scores in no individual sections less than 6.0.